Table of Contents

-The bathroom is a good place to start updates…it’s small.
-Whatever you are considering in the way of projects will cost less, and if a look isn’t quite right, you most likely can change it without great cost.
-Starting with easy updates for a tired bath will most likely get you motivated to tackle larger projects in your home.
+If you’re thinking about updating your home, whether you want to sell in the future or not, the bathroom is a good place to start…it’s small.
+Whatever you are considering in the way of projects will cost less, and if the look isn’t quite right, you most likely can change it without great cost.
+Starting with easy updates for a tired bath will most likely get you motivated to tackle larger projects that might also be a little tired.

+The “new neutrals” include subdued tones of many colors…neutrals go way beyond beige for today’s trends.
 Grey can serve as a neutral, allowing for bright-colored accents.
-The “new neutrals” include subdued tones of many colors…neutrals go way beyond beige for today’s trends.
-(Bathroom-formula paint should always be used to help prevent mold and mildew).

 If you’re not ready to replace the bathroom floor, there is the next best option to consider… divert attention upwards.
 To get the look of old fashioned tin ceilings, there are several ceiling tile wallpapers available which are paintable.
 This textured wallpaper gives the impression of embossed plaster and will keep visitors looking up.